|

 world is attributed to the skill of these artisans:

-name of the assembler on each engine, just like a painting
+the name of the assembler on each engine, just like

 Forward now, not to Bullets, but to Guns!
 Very recently,